 JA programs empower students to make a connection between what they learn in school and how it can be applied in the real world – enhancing the impact of their classroom learning and increasing their understanding of the value of staying in school.

 Volunteers are needed to visit classrooms and deliver the JA curriculum to a variety of age groups throughout the Bay Area.
 To learn more about JA's current volunteer opportunities, click this link.

-Through entrepreneurship education, the Network for Teaching Entrepreneurship (NFTE), helps young people from low-income communities build skills and unlock their entrepreneurial creativity.
-Since 1994, NFTE Bay Area has taught over 10,000 students from low-income communities in the Bay Area the basics of starting and operating a small business.
-The Annual Business Plan Competition engages aspiring young entrepreneurs from Bay Area high schools and community-based organizations present their business plans to an esteemed panel of regional business executives and entrepreneurs.
+Through project based learning, the Network for Teaching Entrepreneurship (NFTE) helps young people from low-income communities build skills and unlock their entrepreneurial creativity.
+Since 1994, NFTE Bay Area has taught more than 10,000 students from low-income communities in the Bay Area the basics of starting and operating a small business.
+NFTE's Annual Business Plan Competition engages aspiring young entrepreneurs from Bay Area high schools to present their business plans to an esteemed panel of regional business executives and entrepreneurs.
 The competition is designed to provide youth from low-income communities with the resources and skill sets to succeed professionally and academically following graduation from high school.

-For more information on NFTE programs please visit http://bayarea.nfte.com
+For more information on NFTE programs and to read about their history, please visit http://www.nfte.com

 SIFMA Foundation's Stock Market Game and InvestWrite Competition